Buying A House While in Chapter 13 Bankruptcy | 2025

 • You have steady employment and income

-Most mortgage lenders are approved to do FHA loans, so first-time home buyers can shop around for a good deal.
-If one lender doesn’t approve you because of your Chapter 13, but you’re past the 12-month mark and meet loan requirements, try again with a different mortgage company.
+Most mortgage lenders are approved to offer FHA loans, so first-time home buyers can shop around for a good deal.
+If one lender doesn’t approve you while you’re buying a house in Chapter 13 or just after, especially if you’re past the 12-month mark and meet FHA’s loan requirements, try again with a different mortgage company.
 You might have more luck.

 Verify your FHA loan eligibility.
 Start here